Anthony Bennett (basketball)

 Anthony Harris Bennett (born March 14, 1993) is a Canadian professional basketball player for Al-Najma of the Bahraini Premier League.
-He played one season of college basketball at the University of Nevada, Las Vegas (UNLV).
-He was selected by the Cleveland Cavaliers as the first overall pick in the 2013 NBA draft, becoming the first Canadian to be drafted number one overall.
-Bennett played only four seasons in the NBA, averaging 4.4 points per game, and is often considered one of the worst number-one picks in league history.
+He played college basketball for the University of Nevada, Las Vegas (UNLV) for one year.
+He was the first overall pick in the 2013 NBA draft by the Cleveland Cavaliers, becoming the first Canadian to be drafted number one overall.
+He played only four seasons in the NBA, averaging 4.4 points per game, and has been named the worst number-one pick in league history.

 Early life

-Born in Toronto, Ontario, Bennett was raised in the city's Jane and Finch neighborhood before moving to nearby Brampton, Ontario, at age 10.
-He is the son of Edith Bennett, a nurse originally from Jamaica, and Delroy Harris.
+Bennett was born on March 14, 1993, in Toronto, Ontario.
+He was raised in the city's Jane and Finch neighbourhood, and in nearby Brampton, to where he moved at age ten.
+He is the son of Edith Bennett, a nurse who is originally from Jamaica, and Delroy Harris.
 He also has an older sister, Danielle, and an older brother, Sheldon.
-Edith raised her family as a single mother, working two jobs at a hospital and a mental health facility.
-As a teenager in Jamaica, Edith participated in track and field and played netball.
+Edith raised her family as a single mother, working two jobs, at a hospital and a mental health facility.
+As a teenager in Jamaica, his mother ran track and field and played netball.

 Bennett attended Harold M. Brathwaite Secondary School in Brampton.
-At age 16, he relocated to Beckley, West Virginia to play basketball for Mountain State Academy, and after the school closed a year later, he moved to Henderson, Nevada to play for the basketball preparatory academy Findlay Prep.
+At age 16, he relocated to Beckley, West Virginia, to play basketball for Mountain State Academy.
+After the school closed a year later, Bennett moved to Henderson, Nevada, to play for the basketball preparatory academy Findlay Prep.
 He was the #1 forward and the #7 player overall in the high school class of 2012 according to ESPNU 100, the #7 player by Scout.com, and the #7 player by Rivals.com.

 While initially receiving interest from many teams, Bennett narrowed down his college choices to Oregon and UNLV.
 He committed to UNLV under head coach Dave Rice on May 12, 2012.